Kathakali (film): Reception

-Kathakali was released on 14 January 2016 alongside Rajini Murugan, Gethu and Tharai Thappattai as one of the Pongal releases.
-The satellite rights of the film were sold to Sun TV.
-A Hindi dubbed version titled Khel Power Ka was also released in 2017 via Zee Cinema.

-Critical reception

-The film received positive reviews from critics.
-Baradwaj Rangan of The Hindu called it a "fairly watchable thriller" where "Two things help.
+Baradwaj Rangan, writing for The Hindu, called Kathakali a "fairly watchable thriller" where "Two things help.
 One, the two-hour running time.
 Two, the focus."
 M Suganth of The Times of India rated the film 3 out of 5 and stated, "What is refreshing about Kathakali is that it is less an action film and more a mystery", adding, "It is in the final portions that the film slips a bit.
 Given that Amudhavel is played by Vishal, the character has to be an action hero and so, we see him beating up professional gangsters with hardly any effort, and the film starts to resemble conventional action films."
-Indiaglitz gave it a 2.8/5 saying that "[It] is a good entertainer that slowly builds into an action packed thriller."
+Sify wrote, "Kathakali is a brilliantly written riveting murder mystery with engaging screenplay and crisp running time", adding that although the film's initial portions "are filled with inconspicuous love angle and friendship, the tempo rises towards the intermission and from then on, there is no looking back".

+Box office

+Kathakali opened at third at the Chennai box office.
+Sify said it had a "decent opening", and despite the film receiving "rave" reviews, attributed this less-than-stellar opening to competition from other Pongal releases and releasing in fewer screens.
+In its second week, however, the film jumped to second place, with Sify attributing the box-office boost to favourable word of mouth.
+It dropped to fifth place in the third week.